 Positions of Alleged Discriminatees.
 In settlements involving alleged discriminatees, their position(s) regarding approval of the settlement should also be put on the record, either directly or indirectly through the General Counsel or the charging party.
 In Flint Iceland Arenas, 325 NLRB 318, 320 (1998), a Board majority rejected a non-Board settlement in part on this basis.
-The Board majority held, among other things, that although it is not necessary that all alleged discriminatees be notified and that they all agree to be bound, the views of named and otherwise identifiable discriminatees should be taken into account and, if those individuals have not been informed of the settlement or have not been given opportunity to express their views of the settlement.
+The Board majority held, among other things, that although it is not necessary that all alleged discriminatees be notified and that they all agree to be bound, the views of named and otherwise identifiable discriminatees should be taken into account and, if those individuals have not been informed of the settlement or have not been given opportunity to express their views of the settlement on the record, this is a factor to be considered in evaluating the settlement.
 See also Alamo Rent-A-Car, Inc., 338 NLRB 275 (2002) (affirming the judge's rejection of a non-Board settlement, opposed by the General Counsel, where the settlement only partially remedied the unfair labor practices alleged and had the approval of only one of four alleged discriminatees).